Master the skills to effect world change

 Whether you’re based in the UK or on the other side of the world, working part-time or full-time, when you study online with us, we want you to feel connected.

-That means providing you with access to the same gold-standard teaching staff, pioneering research, industry links, support services and active international student community as our campus-based courses.
-It also means using a combination of innovative techniques, from video lectures and real-life case studies to interactive assignments and digital resources.
+That means providing you with access to the same gold-standard teaching staff, pioneering research and support services as our campus-based courses.
+It also means using a combination of innovative techniques, from video presentations and real-life case studies to online interactive assignments and digital resources.
 Because, when you’re fully connected and engaged with the content, you’re more motivated to achieve success, both in and out of your career.

 Expert teaching team